Ne00n/wg-mesh/README.md

 The ID needs to be unique, otherwise it will result in collisions.<br>
 Keep in mind, ID's 200 and higher are reserved for clients, they won't get meshed.<br>
 Public is used to expose the API to all interfaces, by default it listens only local on 10.0.id.1.<br>
+Depending on what Subnet you are using, you either have to increment the ID's by 2 (10.) or by 1 (192/168.)<br>
 ```
 #Install wg-mesh and initialize the first node
 curl -so- https://raw.githubusercontent.com/Ne00n/wg-mesh/experimental/install.sh | bash -s -- init 0 public